 Table of Contents

 Congenital heart disease is a problem with the heart that is present at birth.
 “Congenital” is another way of saying your baby was born with it.
-"Congenital heart defect" is another term for congenital heart disease.
+“Congenital heart defect” is another term for congenital heart disease.
 It means that the heart developed with some kind of flaw or weakness as it developed.
 The condition can be fatal.